OzanGenc/CocktailAnalysis/README.md

 ## Project Definition

 ### Project Overview
 Cocktail Recommender is a system that recommends new cocktails to users among 1049 unique cocktails.
 It is deployed on https://cocktail-recommender.herokuapp.com/ using Heroku and Streamlit.
+You can also read [blog post](https://ozangenc.medium.com/give-me-a-drink-cocktail-recommender-eee628cf65be) about it.

 Note: The web page may take a few seconds to load because it is deployed using free trial of Heroku.